Business Considerations For A Cloud PBX Phone System

 - Number of minutes of telephone use (some providers provide unlimited free calls / minutes)

 - Additional inbound numbers (1-800 numbers are usually an extra cost)

 Tip: Also factor in any additional fees necessary for your Internet service.
 (Your business internet service may need to be upgraded, in order to provide enough bandwidth to support voice over IP calls).
 Adequate internet bandwidth is also necessary to ensure call quality and reduce packet loss.
 QoS (Quality of Service) is essential for any cloud PBX you are considering.

 7. Can This Phone System Be A Disaster Recovery Solution?

 Many cloud based PBX systems can be accessed from anywhere.
 Because your information is all stored in the cloud, you have exactly what you need at your fingertips.
 Fast access can be via the Internet or a phone, or even a cell phone.

-Kerri Gois is a freelance writer and marketer for BroadbandSearch.net.
+Author profile: Kerri Gois is a freelance writer and marketer for BroadbandSearch.net.
 An avid reader and social media addict, who also enjoys learning how to code.
 She’s passionate about the Internet and Technology and lives in San Diego with her puggle, Bernard.
-Follow her on Twitter here; @kerrigois
+Follow Kerry on Twitter here; @kerrigois